Joao-Ex-Machina/jbcr.pt/content/projects/greenthumb/_index.md

 date = 2024-10-15T09:21:44+01:00
 +++

-GreenThumb is a IoT aeroponic systems (IoPonic) directed for automated urban gardening.
+GreenThumb is an IoT aeroponic system (IoPonic) directed for automated urban gardening.
-It is composed by 4 parts:
+It is composed of 4 parts:

-- A extensible vertical structure for support
+- An extensible vertical structure for support
-- A embedded system for plant and enviroment monitoring and actuation.
+- An embedded system for plant and environment monitoring and actuation.
 - An App for control and display of metrics
 - A Database for storing macros